Self-driving Taxi Market

 Liability issues also present a major challenge, as companies can face lawsuits due to defective products, data breaches, or ethical violations.
 For example, pharmaceutical companies must conduct extensive clinical trials to ensure drug safety before market approval.
 If unforeseen side effects emerge post-launch, the company may face lawsuits from affected patients, leading to financial losses and reputational damage.
 Similarly, technology firms handling user data must comply with privacy laws like GDPR or CCPA.
 A data breach resulting from inadequate security measures could expose them to legal actions, fines, and loss of consumer trust.

 Legal and liability concerns can discourage investors and partnerships.
 Businesses with high litigation risks or regulatory uncertainties may struggle to attract funding, as investors prefer stable and legally compliant ventures.
 Additionally, liability insurance costs can be substantial, adding to the financial burden of companies operating in highly regulated industries.
-In global markets, navigating different legal systems and compliance requirements further complicates expansion efforts.
+In markets, navigating different legal systems and compliance requirements further complicates expansion efforts.
 To mitigate these challenges, companies must invest in legal expertise, risk assessment, and proactive compliance strategies to ensure long-term sustainability and growth.

 Opportunities: